-5 Ways to Support Employees in the Sandwich Generation Managing Child and Elder Care t is hard enough to juggle a career and childcare responsibilities - but many employees with young children also have aging parents who need their help, too.
-Expenses, time constraints, emotional decisionmaking, and conflicting schedules top the list of issues for employees in the sandwich generation - adults who have both childcare and elder care responsibilities.
+It's hard enough to juggle a career and childcare responsibilities - but many employees with young children also have aging parents who need their help, too.
+Expenses, time constraints, emotional decision-making, and conflicting schedules top the list of issues for employees in the sandwich generation - adults who have both childcare and elder care responsibilities.
 What can you do to support these employees who are pulled in multiple directions?
-Here are five recommendations.
+Here are our top five recommendations.